emma-33/holbertonschool-low_level_programming/variables_if_else_while/README.md

 Script 6 : like 5 but with putchar
-Script 7 : prints the lowercase alphabet in reverse, followed by a new line Script 8 : prints all the numbers of base 16 in lowercase, followed by a new line
+Script 7 : prints the lowercase alphabet in reverse, followed by a new line Script 8 : prints all the numbers of base 16 in lowercase, followed by a new line Script 9 : prints all possible combinations of single-digit numbers